warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

   - keys are not case sensitive
   - recognized keys include:
     * _caption-location_
+* POST data sent in requests to `/set-captions-style` API endpoint:
+  - contains one _key:value_ pair per line of text
+  - lines of text containing unrecognized keys are ignored
+  - keys and values can be separated by either `:` or `=` characters, with optional whitespace
+  - keys are not case sensitive
+  - recognized keys include:
+    * _apply-embedded_
+      - apply styles and sizes embedded in the text captions?
+    * _font-size_
+      - unit: _sp_
+      - note: value `0` is special and used to revert to default
 * POST data sent in requests to `/start-activity` API endpoint:
   - contains one _key:value_ pair per line of text
   - lines of text containing unrecognized keys are ignored